breatheco-de/python-flask-api-tutorial/.learn/exercises/07-post_todo/README.md

 print(request.data)
 ```

-## 📝 Instructions
+## 📝 Instructions:

-Add the folowing endpoint to your app.py and test it:
+1. Add the folowing endpoint to your app.py and test it:

 ```python
 @app.route('/todos', methods=['POST'])